Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Results

 \subsection{Dual input 3D CNN model}

 In this section, we present the loss function, PDFs, transfer function, and correlation coefficient obtained from the output of the dual-input 3D CNN model, which uses sub-boxes of size $\lsub\sim 76$ and $228 \hmpc$ as inputs.
 These results are compared with those from single-input models and summarised in Table~\ref{tab:accuracy}.
+Results from the other pairs of dual-input model, $\lsub~[\hmpc]\sim$ \{228, 380\} and \{76, 380\}, are presented in Appendix~\ref{sec:app_multi}.

 Figure~\ref{fig:loss_multi} shows the loss function.
 The red line represents the results of our dual-input model.
 In the case of $\lsub\sim\{76,228\}\hmpc$, both the training and validation losses decrease smoothly as the number of iterations increases, up to approximately $300{,}000$.
 We see that our dual-input model learns the dataset more efficiently than the single-input models (shown in gray and green).
-After 300,000 iterations, we observe a slight increase in the validation loss, which suggests an onset of overfitting.
+After 300,000 iterations, we observe a slight increase in the validation loss, which suggests an onset of over-fitting.
 Therefore, we manually apply an early stopping at iteration 300,000.

 In Fig.~\ref{fig:pdf_multi}, we present the PDFs of the reconstructed density perturbation for the dual-input model, alongside two representative examples from single-input models.
 The predicted PDF of the dual-input model shows significantly better agreement with the target than those of the single-input models, indicating that our new network architecture with two different input sub-box more effectively extracts information about the initial density field from the final condition.
 Furthermore, the dual-input model mitigates the tendency of single-input models to excessively "pull back" density fluctuations.
 Quantitatively, the KL divergence of the dual-input model is 0.0027, approximately $80\%$ smaller than the value of 0.0164 obtained from the single-input model with $\lsub\sim152\hmpc$, as summarised in Table~\ref{tab:accuracy}.